 A new home.

-Although Irish migration to Canada can be traced back as early as the mid-16th century, notable waves occurred between 1780 to 1845, when approximately 1.75 million Irish left their homeland.
+Although Irish migration to Canada can be traced back as early as the mid-16th century, notable waves occurred between 1780 and 1845, when approximately 1.75 million Irish left their homeland.
 While a majority of these migrants made their way across the Irish Sea to Great Britain, others journeyed across the Atlantic Ocean during the latter part of this period.
 Of these transatlantic migrants, approximately twice as many landed in Canada as in the United States.

 Canada experienced its most prolific wave of Irish migration when tragedy struck the Emerald Isle in 1845.
-The Great Famine (1845 - 1849) resulted in 1 million Irish lives lost and a further 1 million emigrating—a tragedy that forever changed Ireland and, in doing so, forever changed Canada.
+The Great Famine (1845 - 1849) resulted in 1 million Irish lives lost and a further 1 million emigrating—a tragedy that forever transformed Ireland and, in doing so, forever shaped Canada.
 The journey proved treacherous as typhus overwhelmed the ships and quarantine facilities, causing many Irish to perish.
 Although the story of early Irish migration to Canada is one filled with sorrow, grief, and tribulation, it is also one characterized by ambition, courage, and persistence.
 While many of these mid-19th century migrants ended up south of the border in the United States, the Irish still composed a large cohort of the Canadian population.

 Early Irish Immigrants in Toronto, CityNews Toronto